Andreev spin qubit protected by Franck-Condon blockade: Model and main idea

-\emph{Model and main idea.} We consider a circuit in which the junction trapping the spin-$1/2$ quasiparticle is shunted by capacitance $C$, see Fig.~\ref{fig:setup}.
+We consider a circuit in which the junction trapping the spin-$1/2$ quasiparticle is shunted by capacitance $C$, see Fig.~\ref{fig:setup}.
 Adopting a minimal model for the Josephson energy~\cite{padurariu2010}, the Hamiltonian of the circuit is given by

 Here, $\phi$ is the superconducting phase difference, while $\sigma_{x,y,z}$ are spin Pauli matrices. $E_c=e^2/2C$ is the single-electron charging energy, and $n_g$ is a shift due to stray offset charges.
 The couplings $E_0$ and $E_\textrm{so}$ represent the spin-independent and spin-dependent contributions to the amplitude of Cooper pair tunneling across the junction in the presence of the trapped quasiparticle.
 This model has been applied successfully to quantum dot Josephson junctions in InAs/Al devices~\cite{bargerbos2023}.